Zoxcore/GSoC2019/org_long_desc.md

 As we are closely working together with the Tox Community (being a part of it ourselves), and new Features will be merged upstream back to Tox. and vice versa.

+The idea for a system for collaborative workspaces existed for some time, and began to take real form in 2016 with the eWindow Project.
+In 2017, the ToxBlinkenwall project was created, and now provides the technological base to implement this idea.

+The ToxBlinkenwall and eWindow Projects have joined forces to create a better user experience and realize our future vision.